 Topics: Video Editing, Adobe, Premiere Pro, Premiere Pro Transitions, Premiere Pro Masks, Premiere Pro Adjustment Layers, Premiere Pro Timeline, Premiere Pro Text Styles, cinematic video, premiere pro editing, video transitions

-So you're editing a project in Adobe Premiere Pro and need to know how to reverse a clip?
+So you're editing a project in Adobe Premiere Pro and need to know how to reverse a clip in Premiere Pro?
 Are you trying to create a time stutter in your video to add a glitch effect?
 Using the reverse features and time stutters in your video will create excitement and add a creative touch to any video!

 Adobe Premiere Pro is a video editing software that has been used for years by professionals and amateurs alike.
 It can be used to make anything from commercials to TV shows to family videos.
-This guide will cover some of the basics of Adobe Premiere Pro, so you know how to get started!
+This adobe Premiere Pro tutorial will cover some of the basics of Premiere Pro, so you know how to get started!

 Premiere Pro (Pr) is a video editing software that is part of the Adobe Creative Cloud.
 This award-winning video editing software allows users like you to create and edit video tracks professionally.
 A video track contains your video clips assembled together with their audio, images, and the transitions between them.

 Every aspect of editing a video project has a million different tools and techniques, and speed and time are no exception.
-Whether you are adding slow-motion effects or shortening a video to fit a specific time frame, there’s a lot more to know than just adjusting a clips speed.
+Time interpolation in Premiere Pro is essential; Whether you are adding slow-motion effects or shortening a video to fit a specific time frame, there’s a lot more to know than just adjusting a clips speed.